University College Groningen

 University College Groningen (UCG) is a public liberal arts college based in Groningen, the Netherlands.
 The college offers a bachelor's degree in liberal arts and sciences.
 Established in 2014, the college currently has approximately 360 students.
 The university has a diversity of subjects and majors, from which students can choose.
 UCG is a Faculty of the University of Groningen, one of the world’s top 100 universities.

-In 2017, 2018, 2019 and 2020, Keuzegids Universiteiten awarded UCG with the title "Top Rated Programme".
+In the last 9 years, Keuzegids Universiteiten awarded UCG with the title "Top Rated Programme".
 It is a member of the European Colleges of Liberal Arts and Sciences.

 History

 Established in 2014, initially 30 students enrolled in the first year of UCG.
 The college is housed in the former huishoudschool (household school) on Hoendiepskade.
 The number of attending students has grown each year.
 In 2017, the number of first year students increased to 115.
 The first class of students graduated in 2017.
-The current class "Class of 2024" has 130 students.